marckent04/easily-vuex/readme.md

-## Quel problème cela resout ?
+## What problem does this solve?

-Creer les computed pour lier vos formulaires a votre store vuex simplement
+-   form management with vuex

 ## fonctions disponibles
-- mapWritableState: mapper votre store  a votre composant
+- mapWritableState: map your store to your component
-- writeMutations: Generer vos mutations dans le store désiré
+- writeMutations: Generate your mutations

 ## Exemples